Arnold Zweig: 1920–1933

-Exile in Palestine
+Exile in Eretz-Israel

-When the Nazi Party took power in Germany in 1933, Zweig was one of many Jews who immediately went into voluntary exile.
+When the Nazi Party took power in Germany in 1933, Zweig was one of many Jews who immediately went into exile.
 Zweig went first to Czechoslovakia, then Switzerland and France.
-After spending some time with Thomas Mann, Lion Feuchtwanger, Anna Seghers and Bertolt Brecht in France, he set out for Mandatory Palestine, then under British rule.
+After spending some time with Thomas Mann, Lion Feuchtwanger, Anna Seghers and Bertolt Brecht in France, he set out for Eretz-Israel, or Mandatory Palestine, then under British rule.

-In Haifa, Palestine, he published a German-language newspaper, the Orient.
-In Palestine, Zweig became close to a group of German-speaking immigrants who felt distant from Zionism and viewed themselves as refugees or exiles from Europe, where they planned to return.
+In Haifa, Eretz-Israel, he published a German-language newspaper, the Orient.
+In Eretz-Israel, Zweig became close to a group of German-speaking immigrants who felt distant from Zionism and viewed themselves as refugees or exiles from Europe, where they planned to return.
 This group included Max Brod, Else Lasker-Schüler and Wolfgang Hildesheimer.
-During his years in Palestine, Zweig became disillusioned with Zionism and turned to socialism.
+During his years in Eretz-Israel, Zweig turned to socialism.

-In Haifa, Zweig underwent psychoanalysis with Ilya Schalit.
+In Haifa, Zweig underwent psychoanalysis with Ilja Shalit.
 His novels De Vriendt Goes Home and A Costly Dream are partly set in Mandatory Palestine and describe, among other things, the encounter between Zionism, socialism and psychoanalysis.
-In De Vriendt Goes Home, a young Zionist, recently immigrated to Palestine from Eastern Europe, kills the Dutch Jew De Vriendt who, on the basis of a more orthodox religious sentiment, was seeking an understanding with the local Arab population.
-During his stay in Palestine, Zweig may have been the main link between Freud and the local psychoanalytic community.
+In De Vriendt Goes Home, a young Zionist, recently immigrated to Eretz-Israel from Eastern Europe, kills the Dutch Jew De Vriendt who, on the basis of a more orthodox religious sentiment, was seeking an understanding with the local Arab population.
+During his stay in Eretz-Israel, Zweig may have been the main link between Freud and the local psychoanalytic community.
+In 1935, Education Before Verdun, the third novel of Zweig's cycle The Great War of the White Men came out and, like its predecessor The Case of Sergeant Grischa it was translated into many languages, and, once more, the US edition became a Book of the Month selection for 1936.